Magnetic Drag and 3-D Effects in Theoretical High-Resolution Emission Spectra of Ultrahot Jupiters: the Case of WASP-76b: Discussion

-Our active magnetic drag prescription makes some simplifying assumptions that are important to keep in mind.
-One of these crucial assumptions is that any magnetic field induced in the atmosphere is much smaller than the global magnetic field, a relationship that holds when the magnetic Reynolds number $R_{m} < 1 $.
+One of the crucial assumptions in our drag treatment is that any magnetic field induced in the atmosphere is much smaller than the global magnetic field, a relationship that holds when the magnetic Reynolds number $R_{m} < 1 $.
 As we show in Figure 1 of \citep{Beltz2022}, this assumption holds true for the vast majority of the atmosphere except for some parts of the dayside near the low pressure boundary of our model.
 In order to more physically consistently describe the magnetic effects in this region requires full non-ideal magnetohydrodynamics (MHD).
 Some 3D non-ideal MHD models exist for (ultra) hot Jupiter atmospheres \citep{Rogers_2014b,Rogers2017McElwain,Rogers2017,Hindle2021hotspotreversals} and show that variability in the circulation pattern (including westward flow near the substellar point) and the strength of the induced magnetic field may occur in the high magnetic Reynolds number regime.

 Since the double-gray radiative transfer in our GCM is agnostic to the specifics of the atmospheric compositions, it was necessary to make assumptions regarding the abundances of species in the atmosphere for our calculation of emission spectra.
 For simplicity's sake we assumed solar metallicity with abundances set by local chemical equilibrium.
 Measuring bulk metallicity for an UHJ is difficult, but measurements of water composition \citep{Kreigberg2014} and CO \citep[][]{Line2021} as well as results from interior models \citep[][]{Thorngren2016,Cridland2019,Thorngren2019} suggest our choice of solar abundances is reasonable.
 Work on this planet from \citet{Deibert2021, Landman2021, Wardenier2021} all assume solar metallicity for their analysis. \citet{May2021} suggest that a lower bulk metallicity could explain the low internal heat flux that is more consistent with the observed phasecurve.
 On the other hand, \citet{Taberno2021} retrieve a slightly higher than solar metallicity for the host star, which \citet{Cassayas2021} use as justification to also test super-solar composition models.
 With this uncertainty in mind, more work is necessary to truly understand the metallicity of this planet.
 As pertains to our results, increasing the metallicity could result in moving the photosphere to slightly lower pressure in our GCM, perhaps with minor changes to the circulation pattern, and would lead to stronger spectral features in the emission spectra.
 These changes would not likely alter the main results and conclusions presented here.